python-openxml/python-docx/docs/dev/analysis/features/sections.rst

 Implementation notes
 --------------------

-It's probably not going to make a lot of sense to implement this before having the ability to set at least a core subset of the section properties.
+Implementing adding a section break should probably wait until after the ability to set at least a core subset of the section properties.
 First ones are probably:

 * page size